ablysher/readmemd/README.md

 ## Required PHP Extentions

 GD with Free Font support, Zlib with zip support, DOM, Mbstring should be enabled, Iconv function should be enabled, Fileinfo function should be enabled, Ioncube Loader

-          i.
+- i.
 Safe_mode off
-          ii.
-Memory_limit 32M or more (Some pages with advanced feature may need upto 128M)
+- ii.
+Memory_limit 64M or more (Some pages with advanced feature may need upto 128M)

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

 ## Version History